Speeding up Policy Simulation in Supply Chain RL: Experiments with Fulfillment Optimization

 Figure~\ref{fig:GPU_experimental_results} plots our speedup relative to the sequential baseline.
 We see in all cases a speedup greater than $M/J$; in the case of $M=$ 1e4 this translates to an actual speedup of \textbf{441x}.
 We observe further that the speedup is largely linear with respect to $M$, but flags as $M$ grows large.
 We attribute this to increased conflicts as the number of products assigned to a single partition $\Tscr_m$ decreases.

-\textbf{Heavy-Tailed Demand, Maximum Batch Size: }We next consider that the $T$ orders are {\em not} split uniformly across the $I$ products, but rather that a large fraction of the orders are covered by a disproportionately small fraction of the products.
-This captures real-world instances accurately.
-More precisely, sorting products from those with the most orders associated with them to those with the least, we assume the number of orders for product $i$, $Q_i \propto i^{-\beta}$.
-In real-world scenarios typically we expect $\beta$ in the range of -0.6 to -0.8 \cite{brynjolfssonConsumerSurplusDigital2003,brynjolfssonLongerTailChanging2010}; a value of $\beta = 0$ reduces to the uniform demand distribution of the previous paragraph.
+\textbf{Heavy-Tailed Demand, Maximum Batch Size: } We next consider that the $T$ orders are {\em not} split uniformly across the $I$ products, but rather that a large fraction of the orders are covered by a disproportionately small fraction of the products.
+We model this as \( Q_i \propto i^{\beta} \), with typical values of \( \beta \) between -0.6 and -0.8 \cite{brynjolfssonConsumerSurplusDigital2003,brynjolfssonLongerTailChanging2010}.
+The case \( \beta = 0 \) corresponds to uniform demand.

-We expect this setting to be harder.
-First, if all orders for a given product were assigned to the same partition $\Tscr_m$, then we would anticipate significant imbalances in the size of these partitions.
-In turn this would hurt speedup significantly, since the largest partition would serve to `bottleneck' line 3 of the algorithm (or equivalently, we would limit the opportunities for batching across the partitions $\Tscr_m$).
-As an alternative, while this is not covered by our theory, we could simply distribute orders themselves across partitions -- i.e. assign each of the $T$ orders uniformly at random to one of the partitions $\Tscr_m$.
-This latter setup would serve to make the partitions uniform in size, but intuitively, we would expect a larger number of conflicts (since, for example, multiple partitions now operate on the inventory of a single product).
-As such, we report results on both approaches to partitioning.
-Table~\ref{tab:demand-distr} shows speedup as a function of $\beta$ for each approach to partitioning.
-We observe that in fact the latter approach (distributing orders uniformly across partitions) dominates for larger choices of $\beta$, i.e. heavy-tailed demand.
-Irrespective of choice of $\beta$, we still see a speedup of at least \textbf{350x}.
+We expect this setting to be more challenging.
+If all orders for a product were assigned to the same partition \(\Tscr_m\), partitions would be highly imbalanced, bottlenecking line 3 of the algorithm and limiting batching opportunities.
+A simpler alternative is to assign each of the \(T\) orders randomly to a partition, ensuring uniform sizes but likely increasing conflicts (e.g., multiple partitions acting on the same inventory).
+We evaluate both approaches in Table~\ref{tab:demand-distr}, finding that uniform assignment dominates for larger \(\beta\) (heavy-tailed demand).
+Regardless of \(\beta\), we achieve at least \textbf{350x} speedup.